kursatu/Sailboat/README.md

 The rigid wing sail changes its shape by bending itself around the midpoint of the chord.

-The remote control software is web based.
+The remote control software is a web application that uses jquery and bootstrap.
-It has sliders for mainsheet and rudder.
+It has slider controls for the mainsheet and the rudder.
 It also has the a slider for setting the bend angle of the wing sail.
 It also displays the camera feed if a camera is present.